machine-learning-apps/self-hosted-k8s-runner/README.md

 The scripts in this repo will use a k8s namespace called `actions`.
 If this namespace is not available it will be created for you.

 1. Create a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 From the [documentation](https://developer.github.com/v3/actions/self_hosted_runners/), "Access tokens require repo scope for private repos and public_repo scope for public repos".  **You should use a service account, not a personal account as this will be used to register your runner with your repositories.
-Finally, you should only do this if you are confident that your kubernetes cluster is secure as anyone with access to your cluster will be able to obtain this token.**
+Finally, you should only do this if you are confident that your Kubernetes cluster is secure as anyone with access to your cluster will be able to obtain this token.**

 Store your PAT in an enviornment variable named `ACTIONS_PAT`.
 You can do this in the terminal like so: